Human rights in Malawi: Malawi Human Rights Commission

-In June 2012, UN Deputy High Commissioner for Human Rights Kyung-wha Kang said that the MHRC had “done exemplary work, including through very difficult times in the past year.
-It is important that the independence and broad mandate of the MHRC are maintained and respected.”

-Swearing in new members of the Commission in August 2012, President Banda assured them of her support for their work and of her commitment to their independence.
-She urged them to make the most of their “advisory role” and assured them “that nobody will be arrested by my office and I shall not hesitate to seek advice from your institution.”

 Basic rights

 The Malawian Constitution has often been described as very strong in its human-rights guarantees.
 The Bill of Rights included in the Constitution, according to the International Bar Association, explicitly protects “the rights to life, dignity, equality and the right to freedom of conscience, belief, thought and religion and to academic freedom.”
 It also protects “freedom of expression, freedom of information, freedom of movement and freedom of assembly.
 Any limit or restriction imposed on rights and freedoms must be consistent with Malawi’s obligations under international human rights law.”

 The 2012 report of the Human Rights Institute of the International Bar Association indicates that even in the last days of Mutharika's regime, when the news media were subjected to “interference and harassment” and “incidents of intimidation,” they “remained relatively free” and continued to “present a diversity of opinion.”
 The report cited “the burning of vehicles of independent radio service Zodiak,” the death threats reportedly received by journalists, the arrest and beating of journalists at the July 2011 demonstrations, and the government-ordered “media blackout” of those demonstrations.

 Under Banda, the constitutional protections of fundamental rights are being respected by the government to a far greater degree than during Mutharika's last years.
 For example, Section 46 of the Penal Code, under which a cabinet minister could shut down newspapers that were considered “contrary to the public interest,” has been repealed.
 The Injunction Law, under which government officials enjoyed immunity from prosecution, has also been repealed.

 During her June 2012 visit to Malawi, UN Deputy High Commissioner for Human Rights Kyung-wha Kang noted that there were a “number of draft laws on matters including HIV/AIDS, gender equality, and trafficking in persons that are pending consideration,” and expressed hope “that the new laws will be in line with international human rights standards.”